 Sweaters and scarves and holiday cheer will be here before we know it.
-I partnered with Grain Foods Foundation to bring you these oat flour-based pumpkin waffles, which would be a fun breakfast to serve on Halloween, Thanksgiving, Christmas or any weekend from now until then.
+These gluten-free, oat flour-based pumpkin waffles would be a fun breakfast for Halloween, Thanksgiving, Christmas or any weekend from now until then.

 These waffles freeze beautifully, too, so you might want to make a big batch and treat yourself to pumpkin waffles are busy weekday mornings.
 Just pop them in the toaster and you’re good to go!